 Specifically, how to get the right cloud-based POS system that you need, we will see you in the next Beehexa article!

 5.1 How to migrate legacy systems to cloud-based systems

 Many people who are using legacy POS systems feel afraid to switch to a cloud-based system for fear of wasting time and money.
 However, we recommend doing it, since the process will not be too complicated if you really understand what it is.

 The most important thing people consider about moving to Cloud-based systems is losing data.

 Now, you don’t have to worry about that problem, because you can retain and save all your precious data for conversion to the cloud POS system.
 To support this process, Tableau and PowerBI are two pieces of software that you can use to store your data.
 First, the data on your Legacy system will be transferred to the analysis and storage software provided by Microsoft, Power BI.
 After transferring your data to the software, you can move it to your Cloud-based POS immediately.

 In addition, when you contact a cloud-based POS provider and explain your migration need, they will always support you at their best in the migration process.
 Don’t worry that you’re not alone in this transformation turning point.

 5.2 How to go online with legacy systems

-Currently, according to statistics, 52% of enterprise organizations have completely converted to cloud-based POS, 40% are planning to migrate to cloud-based POS.
+Currently, according to statistics, 52% of enterprise organizations have completely converted to cloud-based POS, and 40% are planning to migrate to cloud-based POS.

 The way to migrate from the old system to the new system can be suitable for small and medium enterprises because the size of the business is not too large and the functions are less interconnected.
 In other words, when changing one system, other systems within the enterprise will not be changed too much.